conal/paper-2021-language-derivatives/To do.md

 ## To do

-*   Fill in missing references and explanations flagged in the text.

-*   Cite Martin Löf type theory.
 *   Polish the abstract, especially the second/middle paragraph.
 *   Clarify tries as "automatic differentiation".
 *   Read over `Predicate.Properties` and see what might be worth mentioning.